rach7777/monax-may/content/home_overview/ecosystem_applications.md

 ---

-title: "What are Ecosystem Applications?"
+title: "Big Problems Are Hard To Solve"
 icon: "rocket"
-weight: -999
+weight: -1000

 ---

-When using default platform architecture, whether marketplaces, exchanges, government services, or on-demand commercial services, we wholly rely on a service provider to manage the relationships required by the participants within the system.
+Ecosystem applications enable groups of communities, businesses, governments and anybody else to automate their data driven relationships across actors without relying on a service provider to ensure the relationships required by the participants in the application.

-### **BUT**

-With ecosystem applications, communities, businesses, governments, and anybody else can automate their data driven relationships with other organizations.
-All on their own.

-### From anywhere.
-With anyone.
-For any purpose.